Horkstow

 Horkstow is a village and civil parish in North Lincolnshire, England, 4 mi south-west from Barton-upon-Humber, 1 mi south from South Ferriby and 9 mi north from Brigg.
 It lies on the B1204, and 1 mi east from the navigable River Ancholme.
-It is one of the five "Low Villages" – Worlaby, Bonby, Saxby All Saints, Horkstow and South Ferriby – between Brigg and the River Humber, so-called because of their position below the northern edge of the Lincolnshire Wolds.
+It is one of the five "Low Villages" – Worlaby, Bonby, Saxby All Saints, Horkstow and South Ferriby – between Brigg and the Humber estuary, so-called because of their position below the northern edge of the Lincolnshire Wolds.
 Horkstow was previously part of Glanford administrative district, and before that, the North Lindsey division of Lindsey, Lincolnshire.

 History

-A 4th century Roman mosaic, part of the Horkstow Roman villa, was first discovered in 1797.
+A 4th-century Roman mosaic, part of the Horkstow Roman villa, was first discovered in 1797.

-In the Domesday account, the village is referred to as "Horchetou", although the name has gone through various changes since.
+In the Domesday Book of 1086, the village is referred to as "Horchetou", although the name has gone through various changes since.

 According to A Dictionary of British Place Names, Horkstow in the 12th century was known as 'Horkestowe', probably meaning "shelter for animals or people", from the Old English horc + stōw.

 In 1872 White's Directory reported that Horkstow had a population of 250 within a parish of 2085 acre.
 The larger part of the parish and manorial lands was owned by Charles Anderson-Pelham, 3rd Earl of Yarborough, who was lord of the manor.
 A suspension bridge had been erected over the River Ancholme in 1844.
 A mile north of the church is Horkstow Hall, the former home to Rear-Admiral (later vice-admiral) Thomas Shirley (1733–1814), and the possible site of the monastery of Diamond Dale Priory.
 A National School in the village was built in 1858 by Charles Anderson-Pelham, 2nd Earl of Yarborough.
 Parish professions and trades listed in 1872 included the parish vicar, the parish clerk who was also the sexton, a schoolmistress, a land & estate agent at Horkstow Hall who was also a farmer, a further six farmers, one of whom was also a butcher and another a coal merchant, a shoemaker, a blacksmith & wheelwright, two brick & tile makers, and a cattle dealer who was also a carrier—horse-drawn wagon operator carrying goods and sometimes people between places of trade—operating between the village and both Barton-upon-Humber and Brigg.